Yathesh1492/AI_PROJECT/README.md

 # AI PROJECT
-This project predicts whether a person is suffering from heart disease or not
+This project predicts whether a person is suffering from heart disease or not.